gcallah/hambone/chaps/chap4.md

 "Maybe Wednesday afternoon, you can bring me back down to Denmark?"

-"And then what?
-You kill a few more folks?"
+"And then you kill a few more folk?"

 "No, I just wanna confront Claude at the fellowship dinner, in front of the whole congregation, and get him to admit he killed my daddy.
 At least I can save my mama from marryin' him.
 Then, I don't care what gonna happen to me."